fusiongyro/lbac/tutor7.md

 on.
 But I highly recommend the diagrams to you for  anything you do that involves parsing.
 After a little practice you  can begin to  see  how  to  write  a  parser  directly from  the  diagrams.
-Parallel paths get coded into guarded actions (guarded by IF's or CASE statements),  serial  paths  into  sequential  calls.
+Parallel paths get coded into guarded actions (guarded by `IF`'s or `CASE` statements),  serial  paths  into  sequential  calls.
 It's almost like working from a schematic.

-We didn't even discuss SkipWhite, which  was  introduced earlier, but it also is a simple state machine, as is GetNum.
-So is their parent procedure, Scan.
+We didn't even discuss `SkipWhite`, which  was  introduced earlier, but it also is a simple state machine, as is `GetNum`.
+So is their parent procedure, `Scan`.
 Little machines make big machines.

 The neat thing that I'd like  you  to note is how painlessly this implicit approach creates these  state  machines.
 I personally